isomerpages/moe-sst/pages/SST Careers.md

 *   Manage logistics support for events and examinations
 *   Support facilities management when the need arises
 *   On the ground to ensure smooth operations during peak hours (e.g. managing vehicular and human traffic flow, checking on systems)
-*   Able to start work at 6.30am
+*   Able to start work at 6.30 am

 Requirements: